johnwbyrd/splintercat/doc/LLM.md

 **Bad - Code Example:**
 "Here's how SequentialStrategy works: [50 lines of Python code]"

+## Implementation Timing

+- **DO NOT implement until needed** - Wait for real-world merge cases that simpler tools cannot handle
+- **DESIGN.md is source of truth** - Architecture is designed and documented in doc/DESIGN.md
+- **Configuration-driven** - Settings belong in config.yaml, not hardcoded in Python
+- **Prove it works first** - Build MVP, test on real data, learn from failures

 ## Summary

 - Code belongs in `.py` files